Personal Immigration

 Sponsored Worker’s work address

 They can conduct compliance checks at any physical addresses where your sponsored workers carry out, or would carry out their employment duties.
-They may want to see whether this is the location recorded on the SMS.

 If the Home Office needs access to a third party’s site, evidence of any arrangements between you and the third party will need to be provided.
 You should also ensure that the third party provides full-cooperation.